How to use Google Tag Manager with Resos

 Why GTM can’t load directly on the booking page

-For security reasons, it is not possible to load a custom Google Tag Manager container on the resOS-hosted booking page.
+For security reasons, it is not possible to load a custom Google Tag Manager container on the Resos-hosted booking page.
 GTM containers can execute arbitrary code, which would be a security risk on a shared platform.

-Instead, resOS pushes events to the dataLayer and sends postMessage events that your website can capture.
+Instead, Resos pushes events to the dataLayer and sends postMessage events that your website can capture.

 Prerequisites